ivangalkindeveloper/flutter_platform_component/README.md

 <br>

 ### Default
-#### Animation
+#### Animated
-All animations durations are guided by slow, default and fast durations from the size config:
+All animations durations are guided by slow, default and fast durations from the size config:\
 FPCAnimatedAlign\
 FPCAnimatedContainer\
 FPCAnimatedCrossFade\